-Beginning during the Summer of 2020, The New Global Professional School of Psychology (PSP) has brought together, under the auspices of Ash Point Publishing, three publishing centers that address the application of professional psychology wisdom and practices in three different ways.
+Beginning in the Summer of 2020, The New Global Professional School of Psychology (PSP) has brought together, under the auspices of Ash Point Publishing, three publishing centers that address the application of professional psychology wisdom and practices in three different ways.

 The Publishing Centers

 These three publishing centers complement PSP’s already established and highly successful Library of Professional Psychology.
 One of these publications centers has been in operation for many years (having been established in California during the 1970s and having published numerous books over the past four decades).
 The other two publishing ventures are newly established.

 Following are the three publishing centers under Ash Point Publishing.